khalilv/mjo-predict/README.md

 # MJO Forecasting with Deep Learning

-Framework to forcast the Madden-Julian Oscillation (MJO) using deep learning models.
+Framework to forecast the Madden-Julian Oscillation (MJO) using deep learning models.

 ## Installation